 Mindful meditation is something I do daily－actually, nightly!
 Every night as I fall asleep, I use the app Daily Yoga for a guided meditation that assists me in falling asleep.
 This is one of the many things that has naturally helped my insomnia.

-Meditation is a set of techniques designed to encourage training the mind to focus and redirect your thoughts.
+Meditation is a set of techniques designed to train the mind to focus and redirect your thoughts.
 When mindful meditation is done correctly, it leads to a heightened state of awareness and consciousness with many positive impacts on your health and overall well-being (1).

 Before going over how to meditate, let's discuss the many health benefits of meditation, especially for your mental health.

 Benefits of Mindful Meditation

 The benefit of stress reduction is one of the leading reasons people consider meditation.
 Mental and physical stress can cause an increase in cortisol levels (the stress hormone).
 Reducing stress usually leads to the release of inflammatory chemicals known as cytokines.
 One study found that mindful meditation reduced the inflammatory response caused by stress (2).
 Another study concluded that meditation is excellent for overall stress reduction (3).

 Stress reduction results in less anxiety, and there are plenty of studies that demonstrate this.
 Research suggests that various mindfulness and meditation exercises may reduce anxiety levels (4).
 One 8-week study found that eight weeks of mindful meditation helped reduce anxiety in those with generalized anxiety disorder while increasing their positive self-statements, stress reactivity, and overall coping (5).
 Another study on 47 people with chronic pain found that completing an 8-week meditation program led to noticeable improvements in anxiety, depression, and even pain (6).

 Promotes Emotional Health